 ANZ cards support Apple Pay & Google Pay, meaning you can use their cards on your smartphone for easier payments.
 Find out more in our guides for each of the compatible services.

 Summing up: ANZ Rewards program and credit card range

-Once you look at the effective earn rate of Krisflyer miles, Asia Miles and Air New Zealand Airpoints on a per $ basis, you can see that the most compelling earn rate comes with the ANZ Rewards Black account, which is competitive against other cards in the market.
+Once you look at the effective earn rate of Velocity Points, Krisflyer Miles, Asia Miles and Air New Zealand Airpoints on a per $ basis, you can see that the most compelling earn rate comes with the ANZ Rewards Black account, which is competitive against other cards in the market.